-- In adults and adolescents 12 years and older.
-The maximum dose of 8 tablets of Acetaminophen and Tramadol Hydrochloride Tablets should not be exceeded.
-In order to avoid inadvertent overdose, patients should be advised not to exceed the recommended dose and not to use any other Acetaminophen (including over the counter) or tramadol hydrochloride containing products concurrently without the advice of a physician. - In severe renal insufficiency (creatinine clearance <10 ml/mm), Acetaminophen and Tramadol Hydrochloride Tablets is not recommended. - In patients with severe hepatic impairment Acetaminophen and Tramadol Hydrochloride Tablets should not be used.
-The hazards of Acetaminophen overdose are greater in patients with non-cirrhotic alcoholic liver disease.
-In moderate cases prolongation of dosage interval should be carefully considered. - In severe respiratory insufficiency, Acetaminophen and Tramadol Hydrochloride Tablets is not recommended. - Tramadol is not suitable as a substitute in opioid-dependent patients.
-Although it is an opioid agonist, tramadol cannot suppress morphine withdrawal symptoms. - Convulsions have been reported in tramadol-treated patients susceptible to seizures or taking other medications that lower the seizure threshold, especially selective serotonin re-uptake inhibitors, tricyclic antidepressants, antipsychotics, centrally acting analgesics or local anaesthesia.
-Epileptic patients controlled by a treatment or patients susceptible to seizures should be treated with Acetaminophen and Tramadol Hydrochloride Tablets only if there are compelling circumstances.
+The maximum dose of 8 tablets of Tramadol Hydrochloride and Acetaminophen tablets should not be exceeded in adults and adolescents 12 years and older.
+In order to avoid inadvertent overdose, patients should be advised not to exceed the recommended dose and not to use any other acetaminophen (including over the counter) or tramadol hydrochloride containing products concurrently without the advice of a physician.

+In severe renal impairment (creatinine clearance <10 ml/mm), Tramadol Hydrochloride and Acetaminophen tablet is not recommended.

+In patients with severe hepatic impairment Tramadol Hydrochloride and Acetaminophen tablets should not be used.
+The hazards of acetaminophen overdose are greater in patients with non-cirrhotic alcoholic liver disease.
+In moderate cases prolongation of dosage interval should be carefully considered.

+In severe respiratory impairment, Tramadol Hydrochloride and Acetaminophen tablet is not recommended.

+Tramadol is not suitable as a substitute in opioid-dependent patients.
+Although it is an opioid agonist, tramadol cannot suppress morphine withdrawal symptoms.

+Convulsions have been reported in tramadol-treated patients susceptible to seizures or taking other medications that lower the seizure threshold, especially selective serotonin re-uptake inhibitors, tricyclic antidepressants, antipsychotics, centrally acting analgesics or local anaesthesia.
+Epileptic patients controlled by a treatment or patients susceptible to seizures should be treated with Tramadol Hydrochloride and Acetaminophen tablets only if there are compelling circumstances.
 Convulsions have been reported in patients receiving tramadol at the recommended dose levels.
-The risk may be increased when doses of tramadol exceed the recommended upper dose limit
+The risk may be increased when doses of tramadol exceed the recommended upper dose limit.

-- Concomitant use of opioid agonists-antagonists (nalbuphine, buprenorphine, pentazocine) is not recommended.
+Concomitant use of opioid agonists-antagonists (nalbuphine, buprenorphine, pentazocine) is not recommended.